Richard P. Usatine

-Richard P. Usatine is a Professor of Family and Community Medicine, Dermatology and Cutaneous Surgery.
+Richard Philip Usatine is a physician, photographer, writer, speaker, and professor of family and community medicine, dermatology and cutaneous surgery.
 He is Assistant Director of Medical Humanities Education at the University of Texas Health Science Center at San Antonio.

+His work in medical photography is represented in nine out of ten of his published books and numerous other medical books.

-Usatine received his MD from Columbia University and went on to complete his residency in family medicine at UCLA Medical Center.
+Usatine received his MD from Columbia University and went on to complete his residency in family medicine at the UCLA Medical Center.

 Biography

-Usatine was born on October 12, 1956 in Brooklyn, NY.
-He grew up in Nanuet, NY where he graduated from high school in 1974.
-Following in his father's footsteps he attended Williams College and graduated summa cum laude in chemistry in 1978.
-While attending medical school at Columbia in New York he met his wife.
-Together they moved to Los Angeles in 1982 so that Usatine could train in family medicine at UCLA.
-His two children were born in Los Angeles.
+Usatine was born on October 12, 1956, in Brooklyn, New York.
+He grew up in Nanuet, NY, where he graduated from high school in 1974.
+He attended Williams College and graduated summa cum laude in chemistry in 1978.
+He met his wife while attending school at Colombia.
+They moved to Los Angeles in 1982 so Usatine could train in family medicine at UCLA.
+Their two children were born in Los Angeles, California.

-Usatine served as the medical director of four free clinics for persons experiencing homelessness in Los Angeles, California.
+Usatine served as the medical director of four free clinics for people experiencing homelessness in Los Angeles.
 His first medical job during his residency was with Planned Parenthood in Los Angeles.

-Dr. Usatine co-founded the medical student-run clinic at Alpha Home in San Antonio, Texas that opened in January 2005.
+Dr. Usatine co-founded the medical student-run clinic at Alpha Home in San Antonio, Texas, that opened in January 2005.
 By 2018, the first student-run free clinic had grown to six clinics under the umbrella of the Center for Medical Humanities and Ethics.
-Dr. Usatine continues as medical director of the whole program with individual directors for each of the six clinics.
+Dr. Usatine continues as medical director of the whole program, with individual directors for each of the six clinics.

 Usatine created a Humanism in Medicine Fellowship for medical students that work during their senior year at the six Student Faculty Collaborative Practices.
-In addition, he directs a course on “Homelessness and Addiction” in the medical school.
+In addition, he directs a course on "Homelessness and Addiction" in the medical school.

-Usatine is the founder and medical director of the University Health System Skin Clinic in San Antonio.
-He is a board-certified family physician with special training and interest in dermatology.
+Usatine is the founding director of the University Health System Skin Clinic in San Antonio.
+He is a board-certified family physician in dermatology.
 He is the national chair of the yearly Skin Course put on by the American Academy of Family Physicians.
-Usatine has served on the board of trustees since 2009 of his county’s mental health provider (Center for Health Care Services).
+Usatine has served on the board of trustees since 2009 of his county's mental health provider (Center for Health Care Services).

 Publications

-Usatine is the co-author of over 130 articles and 10 books:
+Usatine is the co-author of over 130 articles and 10 books; some of them include: